 While you can work on your relationships at any time, the new year is a great opportunity to reset and renew.

 Many of us re-evaluate our lives and goals in the new year, hoping to make it better than the last.
-This new year, why not consider doing a ‘relationship reset’ – which may mean growing, repairing, challenging or even ending relationships that are no longer serving you.
+This year, consider doing a ‘relationship reset’ – which may mean growing, repairing, challenging or even ending relationships that are no longer serving you.

 Work out your relationship values